 Step 3: Processing your loan

 Once your offer has been accepted, we’ll request documentation to verify your assets and income.
-In addition, we’ll order an appraisal from a third party, title report, and flood certification for the home.
+In addition, we’ll order an appraisal from a third party, request a title report, and collect a flood certification for your home.
 You will pay a processing deposit for these services, which will be applied toward your closing costs.
-We’ll also set up escrow for the loan closing and send you disclosures to read.
+We’ll also set up an escrow for the loan closing and send you disclosures to read.

 Your agent will likely advise you to make your offer “contingent on inspection.”
 This means your offer isn’t valid until the home has been carefully examined by a qualified home inspector.
 Your inspector will check out the property from top to bottom, including its foundation, plumbing, electrical systems, and roof.
 If issues arise, your agent may negotiate for repairs, an adjustment in the sales price, or cash back at closing.